camillekokoko/AWS_EC2_Docker/README.md

 docker --version
 ```

 **7.** Pull an image from Docker hub.
 "Run" is for interactive mode.
-"Start" is running it in the background.
+"Start" is running in the background.
 ```
 # Pull and run the nginx image
 sudo docker run <image>